TopxT750/Notes/README.md

 ## Building from Source

-To build PC Manager from the source code, follow these steps:
+To build Notes from the source code, follow these steps:

 ### Prerequisites